zetzit/zz/README.md

 ZZ emits plain C and it will always do that.
 It is one of the main reasons it exists.
 It will always emit C into a C compiler which will then emit the binary.

-most modern languages have has their own ABI, deviating from C, so you have to use glue tools to play nice with others. with ZZ being emitted as C, all you do is include the header.
+most modern languages have their own ABI, deviating from C, so you have to use glue tools to play nice with others. with ZZ being emitted as C, all you do is include the header.

 There is no stack unwinding (C++, rust), and no coroutines (go), so all code emits to plain ansi C